briannamagtoto/yale-dining-planner/my-vite-app/README.md

 npm create vite@latest my-vite-app
 ```

-To build and run the application:
+To build and run the application, within the source dir:

 ```bash
 npm install